Please call 07776194756 if you wish to cancel your vaccination over the weekend.

 *Current changes to the surgery with the effects from COVID-19*

-*PLEASE DO NOT ENTER THE SURGERY WITHOUT A FACE COVERING* Unless you have a medical condition that prevents you from wearing one
+*PLEASE DO NOT ENTER THE SURGERY UNLESS YOU HAVE AN APPOINTMENT AND ARE WEARING A FACE COVERING* Unless you have a medical condition that prevents you from wearing one

 Please be aware with COVID-19 affecting how we would perform normal practice, we have made some changes to how things are done.